smyoung88/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In our final analysis, we are going to compare the performance of the MechaCar to its competitors.
-To do so, the following metrics will be tested will be tested in the statistical study:
+To do so, the following metrics will be tested in the statistical study:

 <b> Metrics Tested</b>
 1. Cost